 Introduction to the customer life cyle and models to calculate the customer lifetime value (CLV).

-In the mentioned paper, Sterne and Cutler divided the phases of the customer life cycle (later other elements were added that were more based upon the customer interaction) as follows:
+In the mentioned paper, Sterne and Cutler divided the phases of the customer life cycle (later other elements were added that were more based upon the customer interaction), and to be more precise, the actions we can take in order to engage them through the customer life cycle, as follows:

 - Reach: trying to get the attention of the people we want to reach.